-Criterion 1: There are at least 10 stable populations of each listed Partulid snail species distributed across their respective historical ranges.
-To be considered stable, each population must number at least 400 individuals distributed across all age classes, and 6 of the 10 populations must maintain populations greater than 400 individuals for 3 years.
-If differences in morphology or genetics are determined to exist based on geography, each must be represented by at least 1 population.
+Criterion 1: There are at least 10 stable populations of each listed partulid snail species distributed across their respective historical ranges.
+To be considered stable, each population must number at least 400 observed individuals distributed across all age classes, and 6 of the 10 populations must maintain populations greater than 400 observed individuals for 3 consecutive years.
+If differences in morphology or genetics are determined to exist based on geography, each must be represented by at least one population.

-Criterion 2: Each population in Downlisting Criterion 1 occurs in suitable habitat that is protected from development and invasive plants and animals (i.e., ungulate-free) and managed to protect native forest vegetation.
+Criterion 2: Each population in Downlisting Criterion 1 occurs in suitable habitat that is protected from development and invasive plants and animals (i.e., ungulate-free) and is managed to protect native forest vegetation.

 Criterion 3: Biosecurity measures are in place to prevent the introduction of new predators to the Mariana Islands as well as the spread of existing predators to new islands.
-The predation risk of each population in Downlisting Criterion 1 is evaluated and predators are absent or are controlled to a level where the species are able to maintain stable to growing populations throughout their ranges.
+The predation risk of each population in Downlisting Criterion 1 is evaluated and predators are absent or are controlled to a level where populations remain stable or increasing.